Skip to main content

 The water sector is coming together to tackle the challenges posed by climate change and population growth – to ensure that the critical water supply, waste and treatment assets we all depend on are resilient to future risks and continue to support safe, reliable and environmentally sustainable water services for customers in England and Wales.

-The project is supported by the consultants Reckon and Jacobs, with the aim of looking at different approaches and metrics, informed by good practice in the water sector and beyond – including the water sectors in Scotland and Northern Ireland, as well as the energy sector in Great Britain.
+The project has been supported by the consultants Reckon and Jacobs, with the aim of looking at different approaches and metrics, informed by good practice in the water sector and beyond – including the water sectors in Scotland and Northern Ireland, as well as the energy sector in Great Britain.
 This project aims to inform decisions relating to the next price review in England and Wales, expected in 2029.

 This work builds on some of the thinking that informed Ofwat’s Future Ideas Lab for the 2024 price review (PR24), as well as previous industry studies into asset health, operational resilience and capital maintenance.